 Recently, I created a project in my work management tool that gives me an editorial calendar view.
 I can see all the email campaigns my team is working on and get a quick glance of when one is going out and who is responsible for it.

 Resource management should always be a part of your overall project management plan.
-While it can seem overwhelming at first, allocating the right resources at the right time will make work much easier as you move forward.
-Using a work management tool will allow you to see an overall view and adjust as needed.
+While it can seem overwhelming at first, assigning the right resources at the right time will make work much easier as you move forward.
+Take it step by step and commit to using a work management tool, like Asana.
+Your team will thank you!

 Heavy workloads equal more stress.
 Here’s what you can do about it.